-In Toronto we helped provide free high quality services to refugees and other newcomers.
+And in Toronto we helped provide free high quality advice and support services to refugees and other newcomers.

 The main goal of CFSC’s criminal justice work is to eliminate the punitive mindset that pervades society and justice systems by transforming harmful approaches to ones that are healing.

-We also continue to collaborate with the Canadian Coalition for Children with Incarcerated Parents.
-CFSC hosts the Coalition’s website and has been instrumental in helping members to work together toward respect for children’s rights in Canada.
+We continue to collaborate with the Canadian Coalition for Children with Incarcerated Parents.
+We host the Coalition’s website and help members work together to promote greater respect for children’s rights in Canada.

 Your values at work in the world